 On this dayMay 08, 2009

-Ku Klux Klan Burned Cross in African American Neighborhood in Alabama
+Ku Klux Klan Burns Cross in Black Neighborhood in Alabama

-On the night of May 8th, Dinkle and Smith built a wooden cross about six feet tall and drove it over to the entrance of the black neighborhood around 8 P.M.
+On the night of May 8, Dinkle and Smith built a wooden cross about six feet tall and drove it over to the entrance of the Black neighborhood around 8 pm.
 They dug a hole in the ground in view of several houses, then stood the cross upright in the hole and lit it on fire before driving away.

 Both men were arrested and pled guilty to conspiracy to violate housing rights.
 At Dinkle’s plea hearing, he admitted that he burned the cross in order to scare the members of the African American community in Ozark, and that he was motivated to burn the cross because he did not like that African Americans were occupying homes in that area.